Topo-Geometric Analysis of Variability in Point Clouds using Persistence Landscapes: Elastic Functional Data Analysis of Persistence Landscapes

 The program described above rests on determining the optimal reparameterizations $\{\gamma_i\}$ from observed landscapes $\{\Lambda_i\}$.
 In principle, any registration or alignment procedure for curves in $\mathbb R^K$ can be used.
-Our choice is the algorithm based on the highly successful Elastic Functional Data Analysis (EFDA) framework based on a Riemannian-geometric approach, described in detail in the book by \cite{srivastava_2016}.
-We refer the reader to the book and Supplementary Material (Appendix A) for more details, but provide a terse summary below.
+Our choice is based on the highly successful Elastic Functional Data Analysis (EFDA) framework, a Riemannian-geometric approach that utilizes the elastic metric for curves in $\mathbb R^K$.
+This framework is characterized by two important theoretical considerations for the curve alignment problem: (i) isometry, i.e., invariance to simultaneous reparameterization of curves, and (ii) invariance of optimal reparameterizations to rescaling of curves.
+These are addressed through the use of the elastic Riemannian metric for comparing absolutely continuous curves, which is difficult to compute in practice.
+For ease of exposition, we refrain from providing the definition of the metric and its properties; see Chapter 10 in \cite{srivastava_2016} for details.